 - Powdered Milk and Dairy: Powdered milk, cheese, and butter can provide essential dairy nutrients and are perfect for long-term storage.

-- Seeds and Nuts: These are great sources of protein, healthy fats, and other nutrients.
-Plus, they can be stored for a long time if kept in airtight containers.
+- Seeds and Nuts are great sources of protein, healthy fats, and other nutrients.
+If kept in airtight containers, they can be stored for a long time.

-Remember to rotate your food supply to ensure you’re using items before they expire.
+Remember to rotate your food supply to ensure you use items before expiration.
 Also, always store your food in a cool, dry location to maximize its shelf life.

 Tip: Check out our Prepper Food Storage Guide for more food storage.
 Medicines are also part of prepping, and shelf life is important for those too; see Do Epsom Salts Expire?